luisdelcid/ldc-functions/readme.txt

 = For plugin developers: =

-Add the following code to the main plugin file:
+Add the following code to your main plugin file:

 `add_action('plugins_loaded', function(){`
 `    if(did_action('ldc_functions')){`